Prepared jointly by Simon O'Donovan & Heather Mankeltow

 This week's virtual CST Friendship Group centres around dance, because 'Strictly Come Dancing' is due to start a new series on BBC1.
 Many of us are looking forward to this celebration of dance, something not many of us have had the chance to do during COVID-19 lockdown.

-We started our session with introductions and members sharing their favourite dance or dancer, either from the show or from a movie.
+INTRODUCTION Start your session with introductions and by asking members to share their favourite dance or dancer, either from 'Strictly Come Dancing' or from a movie or live performance.

 (This activity is shout out and not scored.

 It aims to build members confidence before going into the music and picture quiz.)

 Dancing in the STREETS – very happy.
 (MOONLIGHT also works)

 Footloose and fancy FREE – free from commitment.

 It takes two to TANGO – both parties are responsible.